2012 Luzon southwest monsoon floods: August 3–4

 With strong winds, the La Mesa Dam in Novaliches was near overflowing.

 August 6

 Typhoon Haikui

 Hundreds of kilometers from the Philippines, the southerly flow from Typhoon Haikui enhanced the southwest monsoon across much of Luzon.
-As a result, widespread heavy rains impacted regions recovering from deadly floods triggered by Typhoon Saola less than a week earlier.
+As a result, widespread heavy rains exacerbated by Haikui impacted regions recovering from deadly floods triggered by Typhoon Saola less than a week earlier.
 During a 72-hour period (August 6–8), 1007 mm of rain fell in parts of Metro Manila (leading local media to compare the event to Typhoon Ketsana in 2009, which killed 464 people in the city).